Moving to Brisbane from the US

 That’s why we’ve partnered with Cigna for private medical insurance in Brisbane.
-With over 95 million customers protected worldwide, Cigna will sort you out with a plan that suits your needs.
+With four levels of annual cover to choose from and extra modules for more flexibility, Cigna will sort you out with a plan that suits your needs.

 Start building a customised plan with a free quote to protect your most important assets – you and your family.

 Please note: What’s particularly special about Queensland is that all ambulance services are free, whereas in any other state you have to pay for it.

 America has a handful of embassies and consulates in Australia but none are located in Brisbane.
 Your closest port of call would be the US consulate in Sydney, about 900km down the coast.

 We’ve generated a few estimates of how much it will cost you to move your stuff to Brisbane via shipping container.
 Obviously the costs can vary significantly depending on the type of move, but this is just to give you a rough idea.
 The prices are based on a 20ft container of household goods worth $70,000 (source: WorldFreightRates.com).

 |Los Angeles||$1,148 - $1,269|

 If you’re about to move to Brisbane, you’ll probably need to convert some of your savings into Aussie dollars.

 However, it’s best to avoid using high street banks for this process, as you’ll usually have to pay high fees, and you won’t get the best exchange rate.